MFarabi619/Arduino/Scripts/README.md

 This folder contains a bash script that I wrote from scratch to automate the process of creating a new project folder with boilerplate files.

+To run the script, ensure that you are located in the Arduino directory.
+Open a terminal and type `./Scripts/create_project.sh` and press enter.

 ## Features

 - Asks you what you want to name your project.